rm511130/SpringOne-2020/README.md

   - Building Event-Driven DevOps Workflows for Kubernetes with Knative and Tekton (90 mins)
   - Octant Testing (30 mins)

-- The only gotcha ...
-You have to sign-up for the workshops starting Aug 31st, 2020 at Noon (ET) because there's a limited number of seats per workshop.
+- The only gotcha ... sign-up for the workshops on Aug 31st, 2020 at Noon (ET) because there are a limited number of seats per workshop.